presidenten/dev-sec-cis-benchmarks/README.md

 See `./config.sh` to see the git hashes that are included in this version.

-The output is json-files that can be consumed by [cis-benchmark-allure-reporter](https://github.com/presidenten/cis-benchmark-allure-reporter).
+The output are json-files that can be consumed by [cis-benchmark-allure-reporter](https://github.com/presidenten/cis-benchmark-allure-reporter).

 ---